From square plaquettes to triamond lattices for SU(2) gauge theory

 Future quantum computers are expected to have smaller error rates and robust methods for correcting those errors, but calculations in the present era face substantial error rates and typically have insufficient resources to implement true error correction.
 Instead, error mitigation methods have been devised \cite{Endo:2020kro}, and these can provide significant improvements for computations performed on today's hardware.
 Our study demonstrates the use of an existing method called self-mitigation \cite{ARahman:2022tkr} but in a new context: evolution of a quantum state through imaginary time.
 As is well known, after sufficiently many steps of imaginary time the excited state contributions to a generic initial state will become exponentially suppressed relative to the ground state, thus providing a way to create the ground state and to determine its eigenvalue.
 Our results will demonstrate that self-mitigation correctly finds and sustains the true ground state of a two-plaquette lattice even though the unmitigated data points are moving ever farther from the true result with each additional time step.

 With successful mitigation in hand, we then turn our attention to lattice gauge theory in three spatial dimensions.
-While this can be done with a standard cubic lattice, it is important to remember that whenever more than three gauge links meet at a lattice site, the quantum numbers of the gauge links themselves are insufficient to fully define the state of the gauge field across the lattice \cite{Raychowdhury:2018tfj,Raychowdhury:2019iki,Zache:2023dko,Muller:2023nnk}.
-For example, consider four SU(2) gauge links meeting at a site and suppose each gauge link has quantum number $j=\frac{1}{2}$, where $j$ is notation familiar from quantized angular momentum though here it refers to the gauge degrees of freedom.
+While this can be done with a standard cubic lattice, where six gauge links touch each lattice site, there is an important issue to address.
+Specifically, for any lattice where more than three gauge links meet at a lattice site, the quantum numbers of the gauge links themselves are insufficient to fully define the state of the gauge field across the lattice \cite{Raychowdhury:2018tfj,Raychowdhury:2019iki,Zache:2023dko,Muller:2023nnk}.
+To understand why, consider a two-dimensional square lattice where four SU(2) gauge links meet at every site.
+At one particular site, suppose each of the four gauge links happen to have quantum number $j=\frac{1}{2}$, where $j$ is notation familiar from quantized angular momentum though here it refers to the gauge degrees of freedom.
 One pair of these links could sum to $j_{\rm pair}=0$ or $1$.
 The other pair must have the same sum because Gauss's law requires the total of all four to be $j_{\rm site}=0$.
 Therefore a full description of the state requires not just the $j$ values of individual links, but also the value of $j_{\rm pair}$ for some pair selected by the user to define that site.

 One way to handle this issue is to assign a sufficient number of additional qubits at each lattice site, being careful to define a convention at each site, thereby completing the state's definition \cite{Raychowdhury:2018tfj,Raychowdhury:2019iki,Zache:2023dko,Muller:2023nnk}.
+The number of additional qubits needed to define $j_{\rm pair}$ grows logarithmically with the user’s choice for $j_{\rm max}$.
+Moreover, a three-dimensional lattice needs more than a single $j_{\rm pair}$ at each site.
 In the present work we propose an alternative based on a structure from crystallography \cite{Laves:1932,Coxeter:1955,Sunada:2008,Sequin:2008,Conway:2008,Suizu:2022}.
 Having only three links at each site, our choice will avoid the need for any quantum numbers beyond the individual link values.